tphx/StreamChatSharp/README.md

 ##How to use

-Checkout the [Examples/SimpleChatBot](https://github.com/tphx/StreamChatSharp/tree/master/Examples/SimpleChatBot) directory to see an example of how to use the [ChatClient](https://github.com/tphx/StreamChatSharp/blob/master/StreamChatSharp/StreamChatSharp/ChatClient.cs) class to connect to a chat room.
+Checkout this [simple chat bot](https://github.com/tphx/StreamChatSharp/blob/master/Examples/SimpleChatBot/SimpleChatBot/ChatBot.cs) to see an example of how to use the [ChatClient](https://github.com/tphx/StreamChatSharp/blob/master/StreamChatSharp/StreamChatSharp/ChatClient.cs) class to connect to a chat room.

 Alternatively, if you just want to create a bare bones connection without the extra functionality that the [ChatClient](https://github.com/tphx/StreamChatSharp/blob/master/StreamChatSharp/StreamChatSharp/ChatClient.cs) provides, you can create an instance of the [Connection](https://github.com/tphx/StreamChatSharp/blob/master/StreamChatSharp/StreamChatSharp/Connection.cs) class.